Language manual

 | Succ(@)

 This location is significant since it is precisely where the fold mechanism will recurse.
-Using the special @-pattern syntax only available in fold expressions, we can now express the factorial function as:
+Now in actual code, using the special @-pattern syntax (only available in fold expressions), we now express the factorial function as:

 fun factorial(n : nat) =